Canon T1i vs Nikon Z7

 It is notable that the Z7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T1i does not provide wifi capability.

-Both the T1i and the Z7 have been discontinued, but can regularly be found used on eBay.
+Both the T1i and the Z7 have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the Z7 was followed by the Nikon Z7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T1i and Z7 can be found, respectively, in the Canon T1i Manual (free pdf) or the online Nikon Z7 Manual.

 So what is the bottom line?
 Is the Canon T1i better than the Nikon Z7 or vice versa?
 The listing below highlights the relative strengths of the two models.